 Working safely: COVID-19 guidance for businesses

-Although legal restrictions have been lifted, businesses still have a legal duty to manage risks to those affected by their business, including that of COVID-19.
+Although COVID-19 restrictions have been lifted, businesses still have a legal duty to manage risks to those affected by their business, including that of COVID-19.

 Good ventilation in the workplace can help reduce the spread of COVID-19